drunderscore/GTA-Research/Mission-Triggering-Research-And-Bugs .md

 }
 ```

-Now let's look how the game strips those invulnerabilities:
+Now let's look how the game removes those invulnerabilities:

 ```
 if (Global_88739)